copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - Archfiends' chests that may store wands of wishing are always crystal chests.
 - The chest in the Castle containing the wand of wishing is now a crystal chest 25% of the time, iron 37.5% of the time, and wood 37.5% of the time.
+- Ordinary soldiers have a 1% chance of generating with a leather drum or cheap flute.
+Those generated at level creation time in Fort Ludios will never generate with drums.

 ### Interface changes